 If you are required to conduct research, intern, or be employed outside of California, this will not count toward the six-week period of absence.
 The Residence Affairs Unit will need a confirmation letter from either your supervisor, adviser, or academic department.
 However, if you return back to your original place of residence for employment opportunities, this will be highly scrutinized.

-- file California state income tax returns as a resident or part-year resident on all taxable income earned in or out of the state after arriving in California
+- File California state income tax returns as a resident or part-year resident on all taxable income earned in or out of the state after arriving in California

-- file out-of-state income tax returns as a nonresident or part-year resident on income earned prior to arriving in California
+- File out-of-state income tax returns as a nonresident or part-year resident on income earned prior to arriving in California

 Sample documents we will request:

-- all state and federal tax returns for the current (or previous) tax year
+- All state and federal tax returns for the current (or previous) tax year

 You may file a California Part-Year Resident tax form (540NR) your first year; Schedule 540NR indicates your dates in California.
-If you earned income out-of-state before your arrival, we recommend filing a part-year resident return in your previous state.
+If you earned income out-of-state before your arrival, we recommend filing a part-year resident or nonresident return in your previous state.